Deburring Equipment

 Polishing Equipment

-Used in many types of deburring.
-Examples range from the barrel or vibratory tumbler as well as non-enclosed options like Nylon Abrasive Filament (NAF) brushes or standard hand held sandpapers and filers.
+Often involved in deburring processes, polishing equipment can include barrel or vibratory tumblers, as well as non-enclosed tools like Nylon Abrasive Filament (NAF) brushes or standard hand-held sandpapers and files.

 Sand Blasting Equipment